This post contains affiliate links.

 Many golfers also just think they look and feel better to play with however any golfer who today picks between blades and cavity back irons based solely on their looks needs their head examined.

-Because as with blades there has been a huge amount of development in cavity back irons over the years which has only served to add ever more shades of grey to the debate over which irons should choose.
+Because as with blades there has been a huge amount of development in cavity back irons over the years which has only served to add even more shades of grey to the debate over which irons should choose.

 The Pros and Cons of Cavity Backs